RickMoynihan/lambdalounge-website/_posts/2020-02-17-reagent-workshop.md

 layout: post
 ---

+* NB: Our March 2020 meeting is cancelled.
+Hope to see you all in April!

 Our next meeting is on Monday 17th February at Barclays Eagle Labs in Albert Square (Union, Albert Square, Manchester, M2 6LW).

 The meeting starts at the usual time of 1900 - we aim to start by 1905.